renzoarreaza/cqstat/README.md

 # CQStat
-The purpose of this code is to measure the outgoing bandwidth usage on a per class/qdisc basis.
+Tool to measure the outgoing bandwidth usage on a per class/qdisc basis.

 ## Notes